bomsi39/Webserv/README.md

 # Webserv

-Welcome to school 42's Webserv project!
-In this project, we delve into the world of HTTP (Hypertext Transfer Protocol) and build an HTTP server in C++98.
-The primary goal is to create a fully functional and non-blocking web server that adheres to the HTTP protocol and serves web content to clients.
+Welcome to MY implementation of school 42's Webserv project!
+In this project, we delved into the world of HTTP (Hypertext Transfer Protocol) and build an HTTP server in C++98.
+The primary goal was to create a fully functional and non-blocking web server that adheres to the HTTP protocol and serves web content to clients.

 ## Table of Contents
 - [Get Started](#get-started)